googleapis/google-cloud-cpp/google/cloud/recommender/quickstart/README.md

 ## Configuring authentication for the C++ Client Library

-Like most Google Cloud Platform (GCP) services, Recommender API requires that your application authenticates with the service before accessing any data.
+Like most Google Cloud Platform (GCP) services, the Recommender API requires that your application authenticates with the service before accessing any data.
 If you are not familiar with GCP authentication please take this opportunity to review the [Authentication Overview][authentication-quickstart].
 This library uses the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to find the credentials file.
 For example: